 A Profession of Trust

-31 1 In thee, O Jehovah, do I take refuge; Let me never be put to shame: Deliver me in thy righteousness.
-2 Bow down thine ear unto me; Deliver me speedily: Be thou to me a strong rock, A house of defence to save me.
-3 For thou art my rock and my fortress; Therefore for thy name's sake lead me and guide me.
-4 Pluck me out of the net that they have laid privily for me; For thou art my stronghold.
-5 Into thy hand I commend my spirit: Thou hast redeemed me, O Jehovah, thou God of truth.
-6 I hate them that regard lying vanities; But I trust in Jehovah.
-7 I will be glad and rejoice in thy lovingkindness; For thou hast seen my affliction: Thou hast known my soul in adversities; 8 And thou hast not shut me up into the hand of the enemy; Thou hast set my feet in a large place.
+31 1 In thee, O Lord, do I put my trust; let me never be ashamed: deliver me in thy righteousness.
+2 Bow down thine ear to me; deliver me speedily: be thou my strong rock, for an house of defence to save me.
+3 For thou art my rock and my fortress; therefore for thy name's sake lead me, and guide me.
+4 Pull me out of the net that they have laid privily for me: for thou art my strength.
+5 Into thine hand I commit my spirit: thou hast redeemed me, O Lord God of truth.
+6 I have hated them that regard lying vanities: but I trust in the Lord.
+7 I will be glad and rejoice in thy mercy: for thou hast considered my trouble; thou hast known my soul in adversities; 8 And hast not shut me up into the hand of the enemy: thou hast set my feet in a large room.

-9 Have mercy upon me, O Jehovah, for I am in distress: Mine eye wasteth away with grief, [yea], my soul and my body.
-10 For my life is spent with sorrow, And my years with sighing: My strength faileth because of mine iniquity, And my bones are wasted away.
-11 Because of all mine adversaries I am become a reproach, Yea, unto my neighbors exceedingly, And a fear to mine acquaintance: They that did see me without fled from me.
+9 Have mercy upon me, O Lord, for I am in trouble: mine eye is consumed with grief, yea, my soul and my belly.
+10 For my life is spent with grief, and my years with sighing: my strength faileth because of mine iniquity, and my bones are consumed.
+11 I was a reproach among all mine enemies, but especially among my neighbours, and a fear to mine acquaintance: they that did see me without fled from me.
 12 I am forgotten as a dead man out of mind: I am like a broken vessel.
-13 For I have heard the defaming of many, Terror on every side: While they took counsel together against me, they devised to take away my life.
-14 But I trusted in thee, O Jehovah: I said, Thou art my God.
-15 My times are in thy hand: Deliver me from the hand of mine enemies, and from them that persecute me.
-16 Make thy face to shine upon thy servant: Save me in thy lovingkindness.
-17 Let me not be put to shame, O Jehovah; For I have called upon thee: Let the wicked be put to shame, let them be silent in Sheol.
-18 Let the lying lips be dumb, Which speak against the righteous insolently, With pride and contempt.
+13 For I have heard the slander of many: fear was on every side: while they took counsel together against me, they devised to take away my life.
+14 But I trusted in thee, O Lord: I said, Thou art my God.
+15 My times are in thy hand: deliver me from the hand of mine enemies, and from them that persecute me.
+16 Make thy face to shine upon thy servant: save me for thy mercies' sake.
+17 Let me not be ashamed, O Lord; for I have called upon thee: let the wicked be ashamed, and let them be silent in the grave.
+18 Let the lying lips be put to silence; which speak grievous things proudly and contemptuously against the righteous.

-19 Oh how great is thy goodness, Which thou hast laid up for them that fear thee, Which thou hast wrought for them that take refuge in thee, Before the sons of men!
-20 In the covert of thy presence wilt thou hide them from the plottings of man: Thou wilt keep them secretly in a pavilion from the strife of tongues.
-21 Blessed be Jehovah; For he hath showed me his marvellous lovingkindness in a strong city.
-22 As for me, I said in my haste, I am cut off from before thine eyes: Nevertheless thou heardest the voice of my supplications When I cried unto thee.
-23 Oh love Jehovah, all ye his saints: Jehovah preserveth the faithful, And plentifully rewardeth him that dealeth proudly.
-24 Be strong, and let your heart take courage, All ye that hope in Jehovah.
+19 Oh how great is thy goodness, which thou hast laid up for them that fear thee; which thou hast wrought for them that trust in thee before the sons of men!
+20 Thou shalt hide them in the secret of thy presence from the pride of man: thou shalt keep them secretly in a pavilion from the strife of tongues.
+21 Blessed be the Lord: for he hath shewed me his marvellous kindness in a strong city.
+22 For I said in my haste, I am cut off from before thine eyes: nevertheless thou heardest the voice of my supplications when I cried unto thee.
+23 O love the Lord, all ye his saints: for the Lord preserveth the faithful, and plentifully rewardeth the proud doer.
+24 Be of good courage, and he shall strengthen your heart, all ye that hope in the Lord.

 The Blessedness of Forgiveness

-32 1 Blessed is he whose transgression is forgiven, Whose sin is covered.
-2 Blessed is the man unto whom Jehovah imputeth not iniquity, And in whose spirit there is no guile.
-3 When I kept silence, my bones wasted away Through my groaning all the day long.
-4 For day and night thy hand was heavy upon me: My moisture was changed [as] with the drought of summer.
-[Selah] 5 I acknowledged my sin unto thee, And mine iniquity did I not hide: I said, I will confess my transgressions unto Jehovah; And thou forgavest the iniquity of my sin.
-[Selah] 6 For this let every one that is godly pray unto thee in a time when thou mayest be found: Surely when the great waters overflow they shall not reach unto him.
+32 1 Blessed is he whose transgression is forgiven, whose sin is covered.
+2 Blessed is the man unto whom the Lord imputeth not iniquity, and in whose spirit there is no guile.
+3 When I kept silence, my bones waxed old through my roaring all the day long.
+4 For day and night thy hand was heavy upon me: my moisture is turned into the drought of summer.
+Selah.
+5 I acknowledged my sin unto thee, and mine iniquity have I not hid.
+I said, I will confess my transgressions unto the Lord; and thou forgavest the iniquity of my sin.
+Selah.
+6 For this shall every one that is godly pray unto thee in a time when thou mayest be found: surely in the floods of great waters they shall not come nigh unto him.

-7 Thou art my hiding-place; Thou wilt preserve me from trouble; Thou wilt compass me about with songs of deliverance.
-[Selah] 8 I will instruct thee and teach thee in the way which thou shalt go: I will counsel thee with mine eye upon thee.
-9 Be ye not as the horse, or as the mule, which have no understanding; Whose trappings must be bit and bridle to hold them in, [Else] they will not come near unto thee.
-10 Many sorrows shall be to the wicked; But he that trusteth in Jehovah, lovingkindness shall compass him about.
-11 Be glad in Jehovah, and rejoice, ye righteous; And shout for joy, all ye that are upright in heart.
+7 Thou art my hiding place; thou shalt preserve me from trouble; thou shalt compass me about with songs of deliverance.
+Selah.
+8 I will instruct thee and teach thee in the way which thou shalt go: I will guide thee with mine eye.
+9 Be ye not as the horse, or as the mule, which have no understanding: whose mouth must be held in with bit and bridle, lest they come near unto thee.
+10 Many sorrows shall be to the wicked: but he that trusteth in the Lord, mercy shall compass him about.
+11 Be glad in the Lord, and rejoice, ye righteous: and shout for joy, all ye that are upright in heart.

-16 But Paul's sister's son heard of their lying in wait, and he came and entered into the castle and told Paul.
-17 And Paul called unto him one of the centurions, and said, Bring this young man unto the chief captain; for he hath something to tell him.
-18 So he took him, and brought him to the chief captain, and saith, Paul the prisoner called me unto him, and asked me to bring this young man unto thee, who hath something to say to thee.
-19 And the chief captain took him by the hand, and going aside asked him privately, What is it that thou hast to tell me?
-20 And he said, The Jews have agreed to ask thee to bring down Paul tomorrow unto the council, as though thou wouldest inquire somewhat more exactly concerning him.
-21 Do not thou therefore yield unto them: for there lie in wait for him of them more than forty men, who have bound themselves under a curse, neither to eat nor to drink till they have slain him: and now are they ready, looking for the promise from thee.
-22 So the chief captain let the young man go, charging him, Tell no man that thou hast signified these things to me.
+16 And when Paul's sister's son heard of their lying in wait, he went and entered into the castle, and told Paul.
+17 Then Paul called one of the centurions unto him, and said, Bring this young man unto the chief captain: for he hath a certain thing to tell him.
+18 So he took him, and brought him to the chief captain, and said, Paul the prisoner called me unto him, and prayed me to bring this young man unto thee, who hath something to say unto thee.
+19 Then the chief captain took him by the hand, and went with him aside privately, and asked him, What is that thou hast to tell me?
+20 And he said, The Jews have agreed to desire thee that thou wouldest bring down Paul to morrow into the council, as though they would enquire somewhat of him more perfectly.
+21 But do not thou yield unto them: for there lie in wait for him of them more than forty men, which have bound themselves with an oath, that they will neither eat nor drink till they have killed him: and now are they ready, looking for a promise from thee.
+22 So the chief captain then let the young man depart, and charged him, See thou tell no man that thou hast shewed these things to me.

 Paul Sent to Felix the Governor

-23 And he called unto him two of the centurions, and said, Make ready two hundred soldiers to go as far as Caesarea, and horsemen threescore and ten, and spearmen two hundred, at the third hour of the night: 24 and [he bade them] provide beasts, that they might set Paul thereon, and bring him safe unto Felix the governor.
-25 And he wrote a letter after this form: 26 Claudius Lysias unto the most excellent governor Felix, greeting.
-27 This man was seized by the Jews, and was about to be slain of them, when I came upon them with the soldiers and rescued him, having learned that he was a Roman.
-28 And desiring to know the cause wherefore they accused him, I brought him down unto their council: 29 whom I found to be accused about questions of their law, but to have nothing laid to his charge worthy of death or of bonds.
-30 And when it was shown to me that there would be a plot against the man, I sent him to thee forthwith, charging his accusers also to speak against him before thee.
-31 So the soldiers, as it was commanded them, took Paul and brought him by night to Antipatris.
-32 But on the morrow they left the horsemen to go with him, and returned to the castle: 33 and they, when they came to Caesarea and delivered the letter to the governor, presented Paul also before him.
-34 And when he had read it, he asked of what province he was; and when he understood that he was of Cilicia, 35 I will hear thee fully, said he, when thine accusers also are come: and he commanded him to be kept in Herod's palace.
+23 And he called unto him two centurions, saying, Make ready two hundred soldiers to go to Caesarea, and horsemen threescore and ten, and spearmen two hundred, at the third hour of the night; 24 And provide them beasts, that they may set Paul on, and bring him safe unto Felix the governor.
+25 And he wrote a letter after this manner: 26 Claudius Lysias unto the most excellent governor Felix sendeth greeting.
+27 This man was taken of the Jews, and should have been killed of them: then came I with an army, and rescued him, having understood that he was a Roman.
+28 And when I would have known the cause wherefore they accused him, I brought him forth into their council: 29 Whom I perceived to be accused of questions of their law, but to have nothing laid to his charge worthy of death or of bonds.
+30 And when it was told me how that the Jews laid wait for the man, I sent straightway to thee, and gave commandment to his accusers also to say before thee what they had against him.
+Farewell.
+31 Then the soldiers, as it was commanded them, took Paul, and brought him by night to Antipatris.
+32 On the morrow they left the horsemen to go with him, and returned to the castle: 33 Who, when they came to Caesarea, and delivered the epistle to the governor, presented Paul also before him.
+34 And when the governor had read the letter, he asked of what province he was.
+And when he understood that he was of Cilicia; 35 I will hear thee, said he, when thine accusers are also come.
+And he commanded him to be kept in Herod's judgment hall.